World’s BEST Moist Southern Cornbread Recipe

 • What if I don’t have buttermilk?
 You can make buttermilk yourself by combining regular whole milk with vinegar or lemon juice, preferably vinegar.
 For every cup of buttermilk use 1 tablespoon of vinegar or lemon juice.

 • What size baking pan do you use?
 I always use a circular 8.5 dia x 1.5 D baking dish.
-But if you click the link above under “cookware and utensils” you can find different types of pans for cornbread, even cornbread mufins.
+But if you click the link above under “cookware and utensils” you can find different types of pans for cornbread, even cornbread muffins.

 • Why is my cornbread stuck to the pan?
 You didn’t use enough butter or cooking spray!
 Make sure the butter is soft or melted before coating the baking pan and lightly spray it with Pam cooking spray!